program detail

 Program Overview

-The Child and Youth Care (Accelerated) (C153) advanced diploma program will teach you to support at-risk children, youth and families by developing therapeutic skills and abilities.
-Over the course of 12 consecutive months (three semesters), you will learn how to build therapeutic relationships with clients and collaborate with a professional team as you develop skill sets to create a professional identity as an agent of change.
+The Child and Youth Care (Accelerated) (C153) advanced diploma program will teach you to support vulnerable children, adolescents, and families by developing therapeutic skills and abilities.
+Over the course of 12 consecutive months (three semesters), you will learn how to build therapeutic relationships with clients and collaborate with a professional team as you develop skill sets to create a professional identity as an agent of change

 • Assessing risk and developmental needs of vulnerable children and families